Alexandria Arachosia: Hellenistic era

-Isidorus of Charax in his 1st century CE "Parthian stations" itinerary described an "Alexandropolis, the metropolis of Arachosia", which he said was still Greek even at such a late time:

-Remains
+Location

 The remains of Alexandria in Arachosia are today found in the tell of Old Kandahar citadel in the western portion of the modern city.
 The citadel tell was excavated by the British Society for South Asian Studies through the 1970s and with the relative improvement in security from 2008 to 2009.
 These excavations indicate that the Islamic walls were based on those from classical times, indicating what might be a square (tetragonis) shaped town, but one highly modified by the unusual topography.
 A triangular-shaped portion of the tell adjoining the Greek town is from the Buddhist era.

-Alexander appears to have founded his town on the site of a 6th-century BCE Persian garrison point.
-The pass, river and junction of three long-distance trade routes made the location of strategic importance.
 To date, no Greek buildings have been found, but numerous coins, inscriptions and graves have been.
-Further discoveries are anticipated as excavation reaches deeper strata of the tell.

-The citadel walls have been shown to have contained circular towers similar to those at Farah, Balkh and Nadi Ali Sorkh Gdagh, although these could be Islamic in age.